afimb/chouette/README.md

 * chouette-hibernate-dao : Access to the database via hibernate
 * chouette-jdbc-dao : Access to the database via jdbc (mass upload only)
 * chouette-jaxb-neptune : JAXB object model upon Neptune xsd
+* chouette-model : JPA Model
 * chouette-validation : Validate the data from import or database

-For more information see [Architecture Documentation](http://www.chouette.mobi/IMG/pdf/DARC_CHOUETTE_2-0.pdf)
+For more information see [Architecture Documentation](http://www.chouette.mobi/docs/)

-Feel free to test and access to the demonstration web site at [http://www.chouette.mobi](http://www.chouette.mobi/chouette2/users/sign_in).
+Feel free to test and access to the demonstration web site at [http://www.chouette.mobi](http://appli.chouette.mobi/chouette2/users/sign_in).
 Two types of access are granted :
 * A demo organisation with a set of data
   * login : demo@chouette.mobi
   * password : chouette